PacificBiosciences/smrtflow/docs/pacbio_bundles.rst

 Getting a List of PacBio Data Bundles
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Use **pbservice** to get a list of bundles on either a standalone Chemistry bundle server and a SMRT Link server.
+Use **pbservice** to get a list of bundles on the SMRT Link server.

 ::